 How much you get paid

-You can be charged several transaction fees for online transactions.
+You can be charged several third-party transaction fees for online transactions.
 For credit card transactions, the issuer, the acquirer, and the credit card company all charge a small fee for using their services.

 How a credit card payment gets processed